muziejus/javascripting-english-major/0-introduction.md

 </section>
 <section id="exploitation">
-## Teaching People How to Code Is Just a Silicon Valley Ploy to Drive Down Developer Wages.
+## Teaching people how to code is just a Silicon Valley ploy to drive down developer wages

 Of course.
 However, the goal of this course is not to teach students how to become coders so that they can dilute the programmer pool in